BlameTroi/Troyisms/README.txt

                                Contents
                                ========

-In alphabetic order, here are the file names and short descriptions.
+In alphabetic order, here are the file names and short description.

 LICENSE            -- The usual.